Caryn Kerr joined Big Hearts as General Manager in May 2015 and moved into her current role as Development and Fundraising Manager in February 2018.

 She lives in Dunfermline with her husband and two young sons and, in her spare time, can usually be found at the local pool, play park and soft play – and all before 10am!

-Craig had previously supported Big Hearts on a voluntary basis and was part of the team which organised the hugely successful “Big Hearts’ Big reunion” in November 2014.
+Craig now leads the general running of the charity and reports directly to the Board of Trustees.
+He previously supported Big Hearts on a voluntary basis and was part of the team which organised the hugely successful “Big Hearts’ Big reunion” in November 2014.

 Craig has a range of experience in communications, fundraising and customer service, largely gained during 8 years working with Bank of Scotland.
 Craig graduated from Queen Margaret University in 2013 with an honours degree in Public Relations & Media.